DBOMproject/iota-agent/README.md

 ### API

-Latest OpenAPI Specification for this API is available on the [[api-specs repository](https://github.com/DBOMproject/deployment/blob/master/api-specs/gateway)](../openapi/agent)
+Latest OpenAPI Specification for this API is available on the [api-specs repository](https://github.com/DBOMproject/deployment/blob/master/api-specs/agent)

 ### Configuration